PaulaYaniz/Project-2/Project2.md

 ![image](https://user-images.githubusercontent.com/89135778/146830782-8e4d0c51-0447-4264-98ff-d44baa1a2fc0.png)
 ![image](https://user-images.githubusercontent.com/89135778/146830823-77158246-ed5e-497d-9190-f143ed7a3534.png)
 ![image](https://user-images.githubusercontent.com/89135778/146830861-1213d8b7-a67d-4863-95c9-23a996497eb0.png)
-#### Fig 7: Counter upwards or downwards using light and sound
+#### Fig 8: Counter upwards or downwards using light and sound
-To solve the first criterion in the clients requirement I decided to create a binary counter shown in Fig. 7.
+To solve the first criterion in the clients requirement I decided to create a binary counter shown in Fig. 8.
 Using pattern recognition I build a program with for and while loops, conditions, variables and functions.
 Also, some instructions especially created for the Arduino machine are used.

-(code files will be found in counter.py and counter.c)
+_(code files will be found in counter.py and counter.c)_